gregoryloden/run/README.txt

  This wonderful piece of software allows you to write your own mouse-controlling programs using text files and a simple syntax, allowing for easy and quick program creation.
  To start off, there is a folder named "scripts" in the same directory as the run.class file.
 This is where all autoclick scripts will live.
 To be recognized, all scripts should end with .txt.
-A sample script has been provided.
+Two sample scripts have been provided.